alpsla/mcp_config_app/docs/marketing/Pricing Page Content.md

 5. Use a soft blue gradient background that matches our brand colors
 6. Include small animations that demonstrate the configuration process
 7. Add a live chat support button for immediate questions

+Negative Option rules
+I agree my subscription will auto-renew each month at $5.99 unless I cancel.
+Taxes may apply; prices subject to change.
+Cancel any time through your profile settings prior to any renewal to avoid future charges.
+Cancellation is effective at the end of your current billing period.
+No refund or credits for partial billing periods